30+ Silken Tofu Recipes (Savory & Sweet)

 Perfect for a cozy night in, this dynamic vegan garlic pasta by Delightful Adventures uses silken tofu as the secret ingredient for a perfectly creamy garlic sauce.
 Super easy to make and so ridiculously satisfying, you’ll have a delicious dinner to enjoy in just about 20 minutes.

 From Bree’s Vegan Life comes this awesomely simple and versatile silken tofu recipe for vegan sour cream!
-Once you whip this up, you may find yourself unable to eat a potato or sandwich without it!
+Once you whip this up, you’ll want to put it on potatoes, chili, soups, and more!

 newsletter offer